RPM-Robotics-Lab/cam_attr_controller/README.md

 ### 1) exp_ctrl

+The main exposure (exposure time and gain) controller.
+It may crash because this binary assumes a bluefox camera is on the system.

 ```
 ./exp_ctrl
 ```

-The main exposure (exposure time and gain) controller.
+We have included our `master.json` file for the bluefox camera.

 ### 2) exp_ctrl_1step